Note: Exercise files are found here

 4E) Then press the “Set Both” button and the phenyl ring positions are approximately matched, as below.

-4F) The agreement in atom positions at the other end of the molecule is still not very good, and this can be improved by repositioning the view (dragging with the left mouse button) to look approximately along the plane of the ring.
+4F) The agreement in atom positions at the other end of the molecule is still not very good, but this can be improved by repositioning the view (dragging with the left mouse button) to look approximately along the plane of the ring.
 When this is done, it becomes clear that the agreement can be improved significantly by rotating around the first torsion angle by moving the slider.
-An angle of ~23 degrees brings the atoms much closer, but there are still atoms as much as 1 Å in disagreement, since the molecule in the crystal structure is rather distorted.
+An angle of ~23 degrees brings the atoms much closer, but there are still atoms as much as 1 Å in disagreement, since the crystal structure molecule is rather distorted.

-4G) Note that the table now shows that the rigid body has crystal structure atoms 16-31 paired.
-The pairing is consecutive, which is to be expected since the ordering of atoms was never changed, but this is not required.
-Press Add to insert the rigid body, using the parameters shown in the window.
+4G) Note that the table now shows that the rigid body has crystal structure atoms 16-31 paired consecutively, which is to be expected since the atom order was never changed.
+Press Add to define these atoms from the rigid body parameters shown in the window.
 A warning is displayed, since some of the distances are larger than 0.5 Å, but press Yes since this is about as good as we can do.

 5A) To insert the rigid body into the structure again to match the second copy of the molecule, again select the “Edit Body”/“Locate & Insert Rigid Body” menu item.
-A window is displayed as before with options to define where the rigid body will be placed.
-The graphical display will look like this:
+A window is displayed as before with options to define where the rigid body will be placed and the graphical display will look like this:

 5B) Hold the Alt key down and drag with the middle mouse button to rotate the rigid body by 180 degrees, as shown below.

 5C) Again with the Alt key down, drag with the right mouse button and move the rigid body so that the phenyl rings are more or less aligned.

 5D) To see how far the rings are separated in the screen z direction, we must rotate the view.
 Drag the mouse upwards with the left button down (without pressing Alt) to obtain a view similar to the one below.